History of KFC: Spin-off as Tricon (later Yum! Brands)

 In 2009, KFC International launched the Krusher (Krushem in some markets) line of frozen beverages.
 The product was an attempt to introduce a between-meals snack to KFC, and was marketed towards teenagers.
 In April 2010, the Double Down sandwich was launched.
-Criticised as an unhealthy product, it featured two pieces of fried chicken in lieu of a conventional bread bun.
+Criticized as an unhealthy product, it featured two pieces of fried chicken in lieu of a conventional bread bun.
 It has proved to be a success for the company, with 15 million Double Downs sold worldwide between March 2011 and March 2013.
 In September 2012, the Chicken Little sandwich returned in the US.

 In 2013, KFC opened a fast casual version, KFC Eleven, with a test location in Louisville on Bardstown Road.
 The sole KFC Eleven was closed in April 2015.

 By December 2013, there were 18,875 KFC outlets in 118 countries and territories around the world.
-KFC is the second largest restaurant chain in the world by sales after McDonald's.
+KFC is the second-largest restaurant chain in the world by sales after McDonald's.

 In April 2014, Yum! announced that first quarter KFC sales had risen by 11 percent in China, following a 15 percent fall in 2013.

 In July 2014, Chinese authorities closed down the Shanghai operations of the OSI Group, amidst allegations that it had supplied KFC with expired meat.
 Yum! immediately terminated its contract with the supplier, and stated that the revelation had led to a significant decline in sales.

+On June 15, 2026, KFC unveiled its first global rebrand since 2018, designed by Jones Knowles Ritchie, with two new custom typefaces developed by StudioDRAMA, namely Kentucky Fried Serif and Kentucky Fried Sans.
+In this rebrand, the bucket becomes three-dimensional; the lettermark is stripped back to a cleaner, more legible shorthand; and the stripes, once only a background texture, are reworked into an expressive, type-based asset.
+At the same time, KFC launched a new menu that prioritizes boneless chicken and globally launched a menu line called "Dunked", which features tenders, wings and sandwiches drenched in sauce.
+Restaurants in the United Kingdom and Ireland are the first to receive the new branding.